Arinpatel18/LucidFlux/README.md

 python tools/filtering_pipeline.py /path/to/image.jpg
 ```

-The LSDIR dataset can be downloaded from [LSDIR](https://huggingface.co/ofsoundof/LSDIR), and degr
-adation synthesis follows the pipeline from [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
-If more d
-ata is needed, please also refer to our [MultiAspect-4K-1M](https://github.com/W2GenAI-Lab/UltraFlux) datase
+The LSDIR dataset can be downloaded from [LSDIR](https://huggingface.co/ofsoundof/LSDIR), and degradation synthesis follows the pipeline from [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
+If more data is needed, please also refer to our [MultiAspect-4K-1M](https://github.com/W2GenAI-Lab/UltraFlux) dataset.
-t.

 ---